ZacharyBournand/crave-finder/README.md

 3. If you Search for a Restaurant or Food Item in your chosen City, you can Click on a Restaurant that appeared in your search result
      - Now, you can Add a restaurant's Dish to the Database
      - You can also Remove a restaurant's Dish from the Database
-     - And you can Create a Dish Rating to the Database
+     - And you can Create a Dish Rating that gets stored in the Database